Phase transitions for transitive local diffeomorphism with break points on the circle and Holder continuous potentials: Proof of the main results

-(1) $\Leftrightarrow $ (3)] Suppose now that $\phi$ is not cohomologous to constant.
-Follows by the proof of the equivalence between item (i) and (ii) that $\phi$ has no thermodynamic phase transition if, only if, $t\phi$ is expanding and hyperbolic for all $t \in \R$.
-Thus, applying the Proposition \ref{propexp} and Lemma \ref{Lemapress}, we have that the item (i) and (iii) are equivalents.\\
+(1) $\Leftrightarrow $ (3)] Suppose now that $\phi$ is not cohomologous to a constant.
+It follows by the proof of the equivalence between items (1) and (2) that $\phi$ has no thermodynamic phase transition if and only if $t\phi$ is expanding and hyperbolic for all $t \in \R$.
+Thus, applying the Proposition \ref{propexp} and Lemma \ref{Lemapress}, we have that the items (1) and (3) are equivalent.\\

-Finally, applying the item (1) from the Lemma \ref{Lemapress}, the absence of a spectral phase transition for $\phi$ implies the uniqueness of the equilibrium state of $t\phi$, for all $t \in \R$. \end{proof}
+Finally, applying item (1) from Lemma \ref{Lemapress}, the absence of a spectral phase transition for $\phi$ implies the uniqueness of the equilibrium state of $t\phi$, for all $t \in \R$. \end{proof}

 \